proteo5/sld/SPECIFICATION.md

 ## Abstract

 SLD (Single Line Data) is a text-based data serialization format optimized for token efficiency in Large Language Model (LLM) contexts.
-By eliminating all line breaks and using statistically rare separator characters, SLD achieves significant token reduction compared to JSON, TOON, and VSC formats.
+By eliminating all line breaks and using statistically rare separator characters, SLD achieves significant token reduction compared to common formats like JSON and CSV.

 ## Motivation